DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

-This contrasts with the approach taken in England and Wales - which are the same jurisdiction, Scotland and Northern Ireland each being the other two jurisdictions which make up the UK.
-According to Big Brother
+This contrasts with the approach taken in England and Wales - which are the same jurisdiction, Scotland and Northern Ireland each being the other two jurisdictions which make up the U.K. According to Big Brother
 Watch:

 > Police forces in the UK have rolled out automatic facial recognition